 What are you working on now?
-I am past midpoint on THOUGH HELL SHOULD BAR THE WAY, an RCN space opera with a different feel.
+I am editing THOUGH HELL SHOULD BAR THE WAY, an RCN novel for Baen.

 Some links to places you can find Dave’s books: Baen Books Authorized electronic versions through BaenEBooks.com Tor-Forge at Macmillan Night Shade Books Audible.com AudiobookStand.com Amazon Kindle Store AddALL.com In Print Book Search AddALL.com Used and Out of Print Search